 <li> tag is a list item inside that list.
 For example, this HTML:

 <img> tag lets you add images to your webpage.
 To use the

 <img> tag, you need to know the URL of an image file.
 For example, I know I have an image located here: https://happycoding.io/images/stanley-2.jpg

 <img> tag like this:

-<img> tag is a little different from the other tags we’ve seen so far, so notice a few things:
+<img> tag is a little different from the other tags you’ve seen so far.

 <img>tag does not have any content.